sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: A 100,000 liter pond of human blood in a hole dug in Hemmorhage Soil

 Effect: You rupture the hearts of all *bleeding* creatures within range.
 They have a chance to react before they instantly die.
 Immediately following, make 3 attack rolls for each creature affected.
 The range of these attacks is 15 meters, measured from the original target or the square they were in when they died.
 On a hit, deal 50 rending damage.
 If damage is dealt to a creature's hit points in this way, they gain *bleeding 5*.
 If the damage kills the target, you may make an additional 3 attack rolls with the same properties and measured from the square the target was in when they died.

-*One of the lesser inheritances of the Blood Sea Ancestor contains Blood Battle Gu.
-Repeated use can cull a whole battlefield.*

 ### Blood Blade Gu
 *Rank 3 Attack*